 Despite the Roadster being well-received at the Brussels show, Lamborghini declined all requests for a production car.

 In 1969, the International Lead and Zinc Research Corporation (ILZRO), purchased the car from Lamborghini to showcase their technology.
 Many original parts were replaced with zinc alternatives.
-The car was additionally resprayed green after which it toured the world at various auto shows.
+The vehicle was additionally resprayed green after which it toured the world at various auto shows.

 In 2006 the Roadster commenced a comprehensive restoration to return the Roadster to its 1968 Brussels Salon original.
 After a two year process, the Roadster was shown in the original 1968 livery at the 2008 Pebble Beach Concours d’Elegance.

 Ferruccio Lamborghini’s incredibly beautiful and powerful Miuras radical layout set the scene for future sports cars.
-With Gandini’s fresh new astonishing body and sleek lines, the car became the standard for mid-engine 2-seat high-performance sports cars, a standard that continues to this day.
+With Gandini’s fresh new astonishing body and sleek lines, the vehicle became the standard for mid-engine 2-seat high-performance sports cars, a standard that continues to this day.